yusacetin/stackexchange_focused/README.md

 * Install from https://addons.mozilla.org/en-US/firefox/addon/stackexchange-focused/
 ##### From source
 * Clone or download the files
-* Run 'make firefox' in the project root directory
+* Run `make firefox` in the project root directory
 * Sign the file [project root]/build/firefox/stackexchange_focused_firefox.zip somehow.
 Firefox makes this painfully complicated.
 * Go to the URL [about:addons](about:addons)
 * Click the gear icon and then 'Install Add-on From File...'